 Steps of placing a crown

 It usually takes 2 dental visits to complete the treatment.
-When a crown is placed over a natural tooth, several steps are involved.
+When a crown is placed over a natural tooth, several steps are involved in the procedure:

 - Your dentist prepares the tooth by removing its outer portion so the crown will fit.
-Any decay is also removed.
+Any decay on the tooth is also removed.
 If additional tooth structure is needed to support the crown, your dentist may build up the core of the tooth.

 - An impression is made to provide an exact model for the crown.
-The impression can be made from a mold or by digitally scanning the tooth.
+The impression can be made from a mold or by digitally scanning the tooth in office.

-- You may get a temporary crown while you wait for the permanent crown to be ready.
-This usually takes less than 2 weeks.
-While you have a temporary crown, the tooth may be sensitive to hot and cold.
-Avoid chewing gum and eating sticky foods during this time.
-If your dentist has special equipment, then you may be able to get your new crown on the same day.
+- You may get a temporary crown while you wait for the permanent crown to be made.
+This usually takes 7-10 business days.
+While you have a temporary crown, the tooth may be sensitive to hot or cold foods and drinks.
+So be sure to avoid chewing gum and eating sticky foods during this time.

 - When the crown is ready, your dentist places it in your mouth and makes the necessary adjustments.
-When you and your dentist are happy with how it looks and feels, the crown is cemented into place.
+When you and your dentist are satisfied with how it looks and feels, the crown is then cemented into place.

 Caring for your teeth with a crown

-Like natural teeth, crowns can break.
-The tooth under the crown can still get cavities, but to prevent cavities or damage to your crown:
+Just like natural teeth, crowns can break.
+The tooth under the crown can still get cavities, but to prevent cavities or damage to your crown these are steps you can follow:

 - Brush your teeth twice a day and floss between your teeth every day.